STEMinds/Eduponics-Mini/README.md

 ## Eduponics Mini Extension board

-The Extension board allows to connect extra 4 soil moisture sensors (analog input devices) and extra 4 pumps (digital output devices with 12V support).
+The Extension board allows to connect extra 4 soil moisture sensors (or any other analog input devices) and extra output devices (digital output devices with 12V support by using relays).
+The board designed using ADS1115 for ADC support and MCP23017 for GPIO control with some advance functionalities such as interrupt on change and precise analog data reading.

-The board designed using ADS1115 for ADC support and MCP23017 for GPIO control, both chips use I2C protocol which means we can control all the functionalities using only 2 pins (SDA and SCL) it also means it's 100% compatible with Raspberry Pi as the RPi don't have a built in ADC.
+Both chips use the I2C protocol which means we can control all the functionalities using only 2 pins (SDA and SCL) it also means it's 100% compatible with Raspberry Pi as it doesn't have a built in ADC.

 The Extension board code can be found at [extension_module/](extension_module/) folder